Soumyadeepsar/Bias-Identification-Adapter-Fusion-based-Framework/README.md

 ##Output

 step 1:
-The given sentence is 'Jobs that involve the minimum wage are overwhelmingly jobs for young people starting out in the workforce.
-Is this sentnec is biased or not?'
+The given sentence is 'your sister is a drama queen downvote me all you want people.
+Is this sentence gender biased or not?'

 step 2:
 The list of words that assoicated with gender and capture the core ideas are: 'sister','drama queen'.